jfredrickson/BiggerNotes/README.md

 Please open an issue here on GitHub to report bugs or request new features.
 You can also email me at [biggernotes@jeff.ejeff.org](mailto:biggernotes@jeff.ejeff.org).

+## Privacy

+The app protects your privacy.
+Please see the [privacy policy](PRIVACY.md) for full details.

 ## Development

 ### Test deployment